Chiang Mai: Population

-Following the municipal city area's enlargement to 40,2 km² in 1983, no changes or updates have been made to it, even with the population increasing substantially in the years after.
+Following the municipal city area's enlargement to 40.2 km^{2} in 1983, no changes or updates have been made to it, even with the population increasing substantially in the years after.
 In 1983, Chiang Mai's urban area, with a population of 127,000, already exceeded the municipal city limits, and has grown to over one million people in 2022.

 Chiang Mai Municipality has now become a small part of the current city-scape, making up only most parts of the capital district Amphoe Mueang Chiang Mai in the inner city.
 To reflect the city's growth beyond the municipal borders, official government documents by the Chiang Mai Provincial Administrative Organization and the Department of Public Works and Town & Country Planning - published in the Royal Thai Government Gazette - regularly update and outline the current city boundaries.
 The first revision of such an updated urban area (เขตเมือง) was published in 1989, with the second one following in 1999.
 The third revision from 2012 expands the old municipal city border inside Muaeng Chiang Mai district to Mae Rim in the north, San Kamphaeng and Doi Saket in the east, Hang Dong and Saraphi in the south, and Suthep in the west.
-This new extent, with a size of 405 km², serves as Chiang Mai's principal city border and urban area.
+This new extent, with a size of 405 km^{2}, serves as Chiang Mai's principal city border and urban area.

 The urban area has a combined population of 1,198,000 residents, making Chiang Mai the second largest city in Thailand after Bangkok (10.7 million people) and twice as big as the third largest city Nakhon Ratchasima (Estimate: 500,000 people).
-As neither the Department of Local Administration (DLA) nor the National Statistics Office (NSO) count expatriates, non-permanent residents, migrant workers (except ASEAN migrants for the year 2017) and citizens from other Thai provinces living and renting in Chiang Mai in their official population figures, it is estimated that the real population figure for Chiang Mai could be as high as 1.5 million.As of 2022, a fourth revision of Chiang Mai's urban area is under way and currently up for debate by the public.
+As neither the Department of Local Administration (DLA) nor the National Statistics Office (NSO) count expatriates, non-permanent residents, migrant workers (except ASEAN migrants for the year 2017) and citizens from other Thai provinces living and renting in Chiang Mai in their official population figures, it is estimated that the real population figure for Chiang Mai could be as high as 1.5 million.

+As of 2022, a fourth revision of Chiang Mai's urban area is under way and currently up for debate by the public.
 Proposals show the expansion of the current urban area into more adjacent subdistricts and large forest areas, especially around Doi Suthep.

 Since Thailand's outdated census methods prevent the determination of official metropolitan areas outside of Bangkok, presently there are no official sources indicating how large the extended metropolitan area is.